-Mary Ann Mobley is a Miss America, a humanitarian, a motivational speaker, a documentary film maker, an award-winning actress, best friend to her husband and a proud mom.
+Mary Ann Mobley was a Miss America, a humanitarian, a motivational speaker, a documentary film maker, an award-winning actress, best friend to her husband and a proud mom.

-Born and raised in the south, this southern belle is a true steel magnolia.
-On the shelf next to her Golden Globe Award is the cap given to her by The Blue Angels after she flew with them in a F-18, photos from shark dives and the many buckles she has won participating in her new passion ï¿½pro-celebrity rodeo.
+Born and raised in the south, this southern belle was a true steel magnolia.
+On the shelf next to her Golden Globe Award is the cap given to her by The Blue Angels after she flew with them in a F-18, photos from shark dives and the many buckles she has won participating in her new passion pro-celebrity rodeo.

 Film credits include roles in Young Dillinger, Girl Happy, Harum Scarum and Three on a Couch.
 Her too-numerous-to-count television credits include a series regular on Diff'rent Strokes portraying the mom, Maggie McKinney Drummond and playing herself on Sabrina, The Teenage Witch.
 A series regular on the daytime drama, General Hospital, Mobley counts among other television credits guest starring on Designing Women, Heart's Afire, eight appearances on Fantasy Island, and a recurring role on Falcon Crest portraying Dr. Beth Everdeen.

-Mobley has an extensive stage background which includes five national tours.
+Mobley had an extensive stage background which included five national tours.
 Among her theatre credits are Guys and Dolls, Brigadoon, Oklahoma, Cabaret, Pajama Game, On A Clear Day, Irene, Love Letters, The King and I, Music Man and Hello Dolly!

-Mobley serves on the national Board of Trustees for The March of Dimes, is a Director of the Board for the Crohn's and Colitis Foundation, served on the National Council on Disability and volunteers her time and energy to the Susan G. Komen Breast Cancer Foundation.
+Mobley served on the national Board of Trustees for The March of Dimes, is a Director of the Board for the Crohn's and Colitis Foundation, served on the National Council on Disability and volunteered her time and energy to the Susan G. Komen Breast Cancer Foundation.

-Mary Ann Mobley is happily married to actor and Emmy Award winning talk show host Gary Collins.
-Mobley takes great pride in their daughter Mary Clancy Collins who is Senior Vice-President of Development for MGM Television.
+Mary Ann Mobley was happily married to actor and Emmy Award winning talk show host Gary Collins who died in 2012.
+Mobley took great pride in their daughter Mary Clancy Collins who is Senior Vice-President of Drama Development for MGM Television.

-On top of it all Mobley has done what is considered the impossible in Hollywoodï¿½she has kept the same address, kept the same telephone number and kept the same husband for 33 years!
+On top of it all Mobley did what was considered the impossible in Hollywood, keeping the same address, the same telephone number and the same husband for 45 years!